 Children with autism may avoid eye contact or struggle to maintain it during conversations and interactions.
 Eye contact is an important part of emotional and social communication, and reduced eye contact is considered one of the major early autism signs.

-Possible Behaviors:
+Possible Behaviours:

-• Rarely looking at parents while speaking
+- Rarely looking at parents while speaking

-• Avoiding face-to-face interaction
+- Avoiding face-to-face interaction

-• Looking away frequently during communication
+- Looking away frequently during communication

 Many parents searching for early autism symptoms in Ludhiana notice this sign during infancy or toddler years.